 This post was updated December 2022.

-At one time, artificial intelligence, voice search engine optimization (VSEO) and the Internet of Things (IoT) advertising were ambitious concepts bordering on the ridiculous.
+At one time, Metaverse marketing, voice search engine optimization (VSEO) and the Internet of Things (IoT) advertising were ambitious concepts bordering on the ridiculous.
 Today, these are some of the top digital marketing trends.

 And why wouldn’t they be?
 After all, if your business intends to remain competitive in this crowded online landscape, you must adapt to the latest innovations.